 The Australia-Japan Research Centre (AJRC) is the centre of research, teaching and outreach on the Japanese economy in Australia.
 AJRC also conducts research to better understand the Australia-Japan relationship and both countries’ strategic interests in the Asia Pacific economy.
 Established in 1980 with support from the governments and business communities in both Australian and Japan, our research encompasses trade, finance, macroeconomics, structural and regulatory reform, as well as international economic relations.

-Dr Shiro Armstrong is the Director of AJRC and Professor Ippei Fujiwara is the Japan Director.
+Dr Shiro Armstrong is the Director of AJRC along with with Professor Ippei Fujiwara as the Japan Director.
 Associate Professor Tatsuyoshi Okimoto joined the Centre as Research Director in 2014.

 The AJRC is a founding member of the East Asia Bureau of Economic Research (EABER) through which it maintains links with a network of research institutions throughout the region.
 The AJRC is also a founding member of the ANU Japan Institute, which brings together ANU’s extensive range of Japan expertise across the disciplines, and provides a focus for Australia-wide collaboration with universities and public institutions to promote knowledge of Japan.

 In addition to individual researcher publications, AJRC publishes the AJRC Working Paper Series, the Australia and Japan in the Region Forum and an Annual Newsletter.
 Subscribe to any of the AJRC publications on our publications page.

 To receive announcements on AJRC events and publications and our Annual Newsleteer, join our mailing network.